d-vale/breitling-league/README.md

 3. **UI/UX**: Study the component library and design system
 4. **Testing**: Follow existing test patterns in `tests/` directory

-## 🤝 Contributing

-We welcome contributions from the community!
-Please follow these guidelines:

-1. **Fork** the repository
-2. **Create** a feature branch: `git checkout -b feature/amazing-feature`
-3. **Commit** your changes: `git commit -m 'Add amazing feature'`
-4. **Push** to the branch: `git push origin feature/amazing-feature`
-5. **Open** a Pull Request

-### Contribution Guidelines

-- Follow existing code style and conventions
-- Add tests for new features
-- Update documentation as needed
-- Ensure all tests pass before submitting

 ## 📄 License

 This project is developed for educational purposes as part of the ProjArt course at HEIG-VD.